-• NEW FOR SPRING 2025: High impact priority projects and efforts that have a direct impact on your objectives and budget, especially those strongly aligned with the Strategic Plan and the Mayor's key deliverables.
+- Major projects and efforts that have a direct impact on your objectives and budget, especially those strongly aligned with the Strategic Plan, its Featured Objectives, and the Mayor's 4Es. - Key actions identified during Thrive305 or to achieve other Mayoral priorities.